Summary

 Miné Okubo, Clothing styles at camp, Central Utah Relocation Project, Topaz, Utah, 1942-1944, Japanese American National Museum, Los Angeles, CA, USA.

 In early 1943, the military created a combat unit of Japanese Americans.
 Roosevelt sent officials to the internment camps and asked for male volunteers.
-They had to complete a complex questionnaire intended to prove not only their loyalty to the United States, but also their opposition to Japan.
+They had to complete a complex questionnaire intended to prove not only their loyalty to the United States but also their opposition to Japan.
 Many, unsurprisingly, found this insulting, which added to the existing tension.
 Those who answered that they wanted to return to Japan were segregated and later sent to a separate camp.

 Miné Okubo, Meeting to discuss military recruitment, Central Utah Relocation Center, Topaz, Utah, 1942-1944, Japanese American National Museum, Los Angeles, CA, USA.

-Much red tape was involved, and ‘relocatees’ were checked and double checked and rechecked.
+Much red tape was involved, with ‘relocatees’ checked and double checked and rechecked.
 Citizens were asked to swear unqualified allegiance to the United States and to defend it faithfully from all foreign powers.
 Aliens were asked to swear to abide by the laws of the United States and to do nothing to interfere with the war effort.
 Jobs were checked by the War Relocation offices and even the place of destination was investigated before an evacuee left.

 Citizen 13660